nvclopez9/demoWooFrontend/README.md

 ### Configuration and Setup

 Before running the frontend, you need to configure the environment variables.
-Similar to the backend, these variables should be defined in a `.env.local` file.
+Similar to the backend, these variables should be defined in a `.env` file.
 A `.env.dist` file is provided for guidance.

 #### Steps:
-1. Define the necessary environment variables in `.env.local`.
+1. Define the necessary environment variables in `.env`.
 2. Install the required Node.js dependencies with `npm install`.
 3. Run the application using `npm run dev`.

 ## Notes

-- Ensure that both the backend and frontend are configured correctly with their respective `.env.local` files for proper functionality.
+- Ensure that both the backend and frontend are configured correctly with their respective `.env` files for proper functionality.
 - Follow the [official WooGraphQL tutorial](https://woographql.com/blog/building-headless-shops-with-woographql-chapter-1-of-5) to understand the detailed setup and workings of the project.